AWS Configuration¶

 Set up AWS credentials to this identity on your server, using a

-file.
-For details, see AWS’ official guide.[Optional] Configure AWS Retry settings using
+configandcredentialfile.
+For details, see AWS’ official guide.[Optional] Configure Cartography’s shared AWS client retry behavior with these environment variables:

 Multiple AWS Account Setup¶